greentiperu/greentiperu/README.md

 <h1 align="center">Hi 👋, we are Greenti.pe</h1>
 <p>At Greenti, we are passionate about developing high-quality software for small and medium-sized businesses.
 We offer a wide range of services, from mobile app development to business process automation, with a customer-centric approach and cost-effective and effective solutions.
 In addition to our software solutions, we also offer 100% effective and live online education.
 Among our courses are:  Flutter NodeJs ReactJs NetCore Figma (UX/UI)
-<br>If you are looking for a reliable partner committed to excellence, Greenti is the right choice for you.</p>
+<br/>If you are looking for a reliable partner committed to excellence, Greenti is the right choice for you.</p>
 <p align="left">
   <img